asadbinkhalid/Sportsvaganza/README.md

 # Sportsvaganza
 An android application for management and live scores of a sports tournament.

-It is designed and developed in Android Studio using Java as the programming language and XML for front-end
+It is designed and developed in Android Studio using Java as the programming language, XML for front-end, and is integrated with Google Firebase for real-time database support.

 ## Features
 Supports two games as of now: